 - You can find prints like this by going to Etsy.com.
 Look up seller vckprints.

-- If you need to have them printed go to Fed Ex print shop or any local print shop and pay 50 cents to $1.00 per print.
+- If you need to have them printed, go to a Fed Ex print shop or any local print shop and pay 50 cents to $1.00 per print.

 - You’re all done!
-Here is the finished makeover of a frame.
+Here is the finished makeover of a frame from Goodwill.
 I think it came out fantastic!
 How did yours turn out?

 Other frames I found at Goodwill.